willis7/exeter_traffic/README.md

 ### Notebooks

-All of the initially exploration and working that went into making the scripts described above.
+Initial exploration and working that went into making the scripts described above.

 `Exeter_area.ipynb` - Looking at different Road types - there are 4 distinct types in Exeter.
 Explores the zero values in the cyclist data and also makes some initial scatter plots by Vehicle type.